 Fig. 1.
-WLAN consisting of 5 stations that always have 1kB packets to send using the 802.11a rate-set and a minimum contention window of 16.
-Throughputs for two deployed rate control algorithms, SampleRate and AMRR, as well as the methodology proposed in this article, H-RCA.
+WLAN consisting of 5 stations that always have 1,000 B packets to send using the 802.11a rate-set and a minimum contention window of 16.
+Throughputs for five existing rate control algorithms, Minstrel, SampleRate, RRAA, AMRR and Onoe, as well as the methodology proposed in this article, H-RCA.
 Experimental data

-In this article we propose a principled design for a RC algorithm, H-RCA, that overcomes the shortcomings of existing algorithms, is applicable to all 802.11 rate-sets and is implementable on commodity hardware.
+In this article we propose a principled design for a RC algorithm, H-RCA, that is applicable to all 802.11 rate-sets and is implementable on commodity hardware that supports 802.11e functionality.
 H-RCA's objective is to minimize the average time each packet spends on the medium, including MAC layer retries, in a fully decentralized fashion with no message passing.
-It employs a development of a cutting-edge censored data technique based on the IEEE 802.11e TXOP feature to distinguish transmission failures caused by collisions from those caused by noise [3].
-H-RCA makes transmission rate choices based on the Packet Loss Rate (PLR) due to noise alone1, with Bayesian analysis used to determine rate-decrease decisions and an opportunitycost metric used to determine the frequency at which rateincrease decisions are made.
+It employs a development of a recently proposed censored data technique based on the IEEE 802.11e TXOP feature to distinguish transmission failures caused by collisions from those caused by noise [7].
+H-RCA makes transmission rate choices based on the Packet Loss Ratio (PLR) due to noise alone, with Bayesian analysis used to determine rate-decrease decisions and an opportunity-cost metric used to determine the frequency at which rate-increase decisions are made.
 H-RCA does not alter the 802.11 MAC and can be implemented on existing network cards that possess 802.11e functionality.
-We give a concrete guide to the approach through detailed consideration of the 802.11a rateset, including performance evaluation in simulation as well as initial results from an experimental implementation.
+We give a concrete guide to the approach through detailed consideration of the 802.11a rate-set, including performance evaluation in simulation as well as initial results from an experimental implementation.